wpmetabox/docsv2/docs/extensions/meta-box-aio.md

 ![meta box aio settings page](https://imgur.com/gBFCrB1.png)

-Simply check/uncheck the checkbox to enable/disable the corresponding extensions.
+Check/uncheck the checkbox to enable/disable the corresponding extensions.
 Then click **Save Changes**.

 Please note that you still need to [install Meta Box](/installation/) plugin to see the admin menu.